Uranium mining in the Bancroft area: Uranium mining

 In 1943, during World War II, global interest in mining uranium escalated.
-The government sent geologists to Bancroft, who concluded at the time that all known uranium deposits were unviable due to accessibility, size and uranium concentration.
+The government sent geologists to Bancroft, who concluded that all known uranium deposits were unviable due to accessibility, size and uranium concentration.
 1948 saw an increase in private staking of claims for uranium, but due to the difficulties in extracting uranium from lower grade ore, none developed into mines.

 In 1953, "intelligent prospecting and excellent preliminary exploration" by G. W. Burns, R. J. Steele and Arthur H. Shore led successful prospecting of the area.
 Between 1953 and 1956, 100 claims were staked around Bancroft and at approximately the same time, another ten mines were started in the Elliot Lake area.
-Burns and Steele discovered the Central Lake deposits, which were developed into Bicroft Mine, while Shore's prospect became the Faraday Mine.
+Burns and Steele discovered the Central Lake deposits, which were developed into Bicroft Mine, while Shore's prospect became the Faraday Mine.Activity in the mid-1950s was described by engineer A. S. Bayne in a 1977 report as the "greatest uranium prospecting rush in the world".

 Uranium mining operations in the Bancroft area were conducted at four sites, beginning in the early 1950s and concluding by 1982.
 Each of these used underground hard-rock mining methods to access and collect uranium ores from the surrounding granite and gneiss.
 The mines were: